Child Custody in Corpus Christi, TX

 Types of Child Custody Arrangements in Corpus Christi, Texas

-There are three main types of arrangements that can occur.
+Three main types of arrangements can occur.
 These include full custody, sole custody, and joint custody.
 One of the district courts in the Nueces County Courthouse typically hears these types of cases in Corpus Christi.

 What Is Full Custody?